flowfree/sample-django-app/README.md

 --------------------------
 1. Change current working directory into the root directory of this repo.

-2. Create virtual environment directory for Pipenv:
+2. Create new virtual environment directory for Pipenv:

         mkdir .venv